elastic/dorothy/CONTRIBUTING.md

 ### Branching

-* All changes for the next release of Dorothy are made to the `tap-heels-together` branch
+* All changes for the next release of Dorothy are made to the `main` branch

 ### Commit messages